Scally-H/RedReactor/RR_NodeRED/README.md

 Along with buttons for REBOOT and SHUTDOWN, the Red Reactor flow will actively monitor the conditions and provide pop-up warnings as certain status elements change, such as loss/restoration of external power, as well as battery low and imminent shutdown info.

 The configuration sliders allow you to adjust the settings, and when updated by the RR_MQTT client the new values are reported back for confirmation of status.
-Note that this only happens at the next reporting interval.
+Note that this happens at the next reporting interval.

 The CPU status provides an easy to use decoded text about throttling conditions, with a mouse pop-up to explain the status fields.